-Why Vitamin E Deficiency Occurs?
+Why Does a Vitamin E Deficiency Occur?

 Vitamin E deficiency is relatively rare but can occur due to several factors.
 Malabsorption disorders such as cystic fibrosis, Crohn's disease, and celiac disease can impair the absorption of fat-soluble vitamins, including Vitamin E. Certain genetic conditions, like abetalipoproteinemia, also hinder the transport and absorption of Vitamin E.